Why did I poop in my sleep?

 • Urge to poop

 These symptoms typically last just a few days.
-But if they last more than a couple of weeks, it may be a sign of a more serious condition.
+But if they last more than a couple weeks, it may be a sign of a more serious condition.
 See your doctor if they persist for more than a few days.

-Dangers of diarrhea
+Dangers of Diarrhea

 Whether it occurs during the day or at night, diarrhea can be dangerous to your health.
 This is because severe diarrhea can cause a depletion of water and electrolytes, leading to dehydration and serious health problems.
 Elderly people and young children are especially at risk for serious complications of dehydration.

-According to research, around 20% to 30% of older adults are dehydrated.2 There are several reasons for this, including an age-related decrease in body fluids.
+According to research, around 20% to 30% of older adults are dehydrated.2 There are several reasons for this including an age-related decrease in body fluids.
 In most cases, the dehydration is minor.
 But if an older person develops diarrhea, it can quickly progress to severe dehydration if fluid isn’t replaced.
 This may require hospitalization.

-Causes of nocturnal diarrhea
+Causes of Nocturnal Diarrhea

 Here are a few conditions known to cause nocturnal diarrhea.